-Goals for 2010: To continue to identify and resolve weed control issues in minor/specialty crops.
+Goals for 2010: To continue to identify and resolve field-level weed control issues in minor/specialty crops and to stay abreast of legislative issues that will affect protecting specialty crops from losses due to weeds.

 Plan of Action: Through direct meetings (IR-4, WSSA, and others) and through intra-committee correspondence, issues can be identified and through data and idea exchange, resolutions can reached through a consolidated approach.